Tomales Bay: Water sports, oystering, and fishing

+Biology

+The bay is home to many aquatic species, and its habitat diversity is supported by eelgrass beds and intertidal mudflats.
+In the bay’s waters, bony and cartilaginous fish species including halibut, coho salmon, bat rays and leopard sharks can be found.
+Along muddy parts of bay's shore, it is common to find the gastropods such as the invasive False Cerith snail, recognizable from its dextrally coiled shape and brown-gray pattern.

 History

+Coast Miwok

-The area is the unceded territory of the Coast Miwok.
+The area surrounding Tomales Bay was once the territory of the Coast Miwok tribe.
 Documented villages in the area included Echa-kolum (south of Marshall), Sakloki (opposite Tomales Point), Shotommo-wi (near the mouth of the Estero de San Antonio), and Utumia (near Tomales).
+The tribe's history is deeply rooted in the bay and its surrounding areas.
+Fishing and hunting supported their livelihood, and shells and clams collected from the bay's shore served as currency.

+Francis Drake

 Francis Drake is thought to have landed in nearby Drakes Estero in 1579.
 Members of the Vizcaíno Expedition found the Bay in 1603, and thinking it a river, named it Rio Grande de San Sebastian.

+European settlements

 Early 19th-century settlements constituted the southernmost Russian colony in North America and were spread over an area stretching from Point Arena to Tomales Bay.

+Railroad

 The narrow gauge North Pacific Coast Railroad from Sausalito was constructed along the east side of the bay in 1874 and extended to the Russian River until it was dismantled in 1930.

+Preservation efforts

 Tomales Bay State Park was formed to preserve some of the bay shore; it opened to the public in 1952.
-Popular units of the park include Heart's Desire Beach and Millerton Point.

 The Ramsar Convention, signed in 1971, listed Tomales Bay as a wetland of international importance.

-The Giacomini Wetland Restoration Project, completed in 2008, returned to wetland several hundred acres at the south end of the bay that had been drained for grazing during the 1940s.
+The Giacomini Wetland Restoration Project, completed in 2008, returned to wetland several hundred acres at the south end of the bay that had been drained for grazing in the 1940s.

-Marconi Conference Center
+Lodge at Marconi

-The Marconi Conference Center State Historical Park preserves a small hotel built by Guglielmo Marconi in 1913 to house personnel who staffed his transpacific radio station nearby.
-The hotel and the associated operations building and employee cottages were built by the J.G.
-White Engineering Corp under contract to Marconi.
-RCA purchased the station from Marconi in 1920.
-The station was closed in 1939, though other nearby radio stations on the Point Reyes Peninsula still operate today.
-Synanon, a drug rehabilitation organization and cult, owned it from the early 1960s until 1980, when it was purchased by a private foundation and given to the state in 1984 to operate as a conference center.
+The Marconi State Historical Park (formerly Marconi Conference Center State Historic Park) preserves a small hotel built in 1913 by Guglielmo Marconi to house personnel who staffed his transpacific radio station nearby.
+RCA purchased the station from Marconi in 1920, and it closed in 1939, though other nearby radio stations on the Point Reyes Peninsula still operate today.
+It was purchased and used by the controversial new religious movement Synanon in 1964, and given to the state in 1984 to operate as a conference center.